ExpHP/thcrap-patches/patches/bullet_cap/README.md

 Granted, obviously, not every instance of the number 2000 is related to bullet cap (though the *vast majority* of them are), so there are also blacklists of addresses not to replace.

+**In TH06, TH07, and TH08, things are more complicated!**  In these games, the bullet array lives in static memory, making it impossible to resize safely.
+The patch changes these games to instead allocate an array on the heap, storing a pointer to it at the beginning of where the array normally reside.

 ## `bullet_cap` breaks my patch!

 This patch can potentially break other patches if they contain a binhack whose new code *incidentally* contains a copy of one of the values replaced by this patch.
 If this happens to you, [leave an issue](https://github.com/ExpHP/thcrap-patches/issues/new) and we can try to work something out.  (please do not try to modify the blacklist from your patch if you are publishing to `thcrap_configure` as I may change its format in the future!)